atodorov/mutation-testing-in-patterns/README.rst

             run_tests()

 - **mutation-operators** are the things that make small changes to your code
-- **operator.sites** are the places in your code where this operator can be applied
+- **operator.sites** are the places in your code where operators can be applied